thinkSRS/srsinst.rga/docs/instrument_driver.rst

         :width: 500pt

-As a summary, a script is put together to get an analog scan plot from the beginning.
+As a summary, the following script is put together to get an analog scan plot from the beginning.

 .. code-block:: python